FANzhaoxin666/zhaoxin-team/_members/b_yangkaixing.md

 ---

 Kaixing.Tang is currently an algorithm developer of Zhaoxin team.
-He studies his Phd degree at Renmin University of China.
+He is Phd student at Renmin University of China.